Manith-s/HydroYield/README.md

 ## What This Does

-- **Real-time Environmental Monitoring**: Collects and processes sensor data (temperature, humidity, pH, rainfall) from IoT devices
+- Collects and processes real-time sensor data (temperature, humidity, pH, rainfall) from IoT devices
-- **Intelligent Crop Recommendation**: ML-powered suggestions for crops best suited to current environmental conditions
+- Provides ML-powered crop recommendations based on current environmental conditions
-- **Yield Prediction**: Advanced estimation of potential crop yields with confidence scoring and prediction intervals
+- Predicts crop yields with confidence scoring and prediction intervals
-- **Growing Condition Optimization**: Actionable recommendations to improve environmental parameters for specific crops
+- Suggests actionable improvements to optimize growing conditions for specific crops
-- **Historical Analysis**: Trend analysis and visualization of environmental parameters over time
+- Analyzes historical environmental trends and sensor data patterns
-- **IoT Integration**: Arduino and ESP8266 firmware for sensor data collection and transmission
+- Supports Arduino and ESP8266 hardware for sensor data collection and transmission

 ## Architecture